ker0olos/fable/README.md

   Wholesome#6355

 - Checkout our friends at <https://anilist.co>.
-It can help you track those 2000 animes you watch, it can also tell you whenever a new episode or season is available.
+It can help you track those 2000 anime you watch, it can also tell you whenever a new episode or season is available.

 - This project wouldn't been possible without Deno.
 Want to learn about running